E15

 How to Fix / Troubleshooting

-• Check for visible leaks: Open the door and inspect around the door gasket and bottom of the door for water trails.
+• Check for visible leaks: Open the door and inspect around the door gasket and the bottom of the door for water trails.

 • Remove toe-kick panel: Look into the base pan for standing water.
 If present, carefully soak it up with towels or a sponge.

 • Reset float switch: Many Danby models use a float in the base pan.
-Once water is removed, gently lower the float if it is stuck in the up position.
+Once the water is removed, gently lower the float if it is stuck in the up position.

 • Repair leak source: Tighten hose clamps, replace cracked hoses, or install a new door gasket or sump seal as needed.

-• If leak source is not obvious: It may be a hairline crack in the tub or sump; consider professional inspection.
+• If leak source is not obvious: It may be a hairline crack in the tub or sump; consider a professional inspection.

 Advertisements